intelie/gitbook-platform/developers/packages.md

 # Packages

 A package is a plugin that defines a list of features (such as dashboards, datasources etc.) that can be installed by an Live admin user.
 It also defines a list of required identified channels and plugins.
-Its file structure is shown below.:
+These definitions should be stored inside a manifest file, that can be either yaml or json.
+An example for a package source structure is shown below:

 * live-plugins/plugin-my-package
   * pom.xml